 The Money Advice Service guide to money problems and poor mental wellbeing gives some great tips on how to deal with money when you’re feeling low, including practical things you can ask friends and family to do to help.

 You can also use the guide if you’re worried about someone and not sure how to start the conversation.

 Check out the Mental health and money advice website too.
 It’s really helpful if you or someone you know has a diagnosed mental health problem.

 Everyone has the right to financial independence, so if your partner is controlling your money or running up debts in your name, it’s financial abuse.

 If you’re in this situation, talking about money might cause your partner to do or say things that put you at risk of mental or physical harm.

 It’s important to know you don’t have to struggle on alone.
 Use The Money Advice Service guide on protecting against financial abuse for things you can do and where to get help and support.

-Organisations including banks, employers, charities and even the government are showing why it’s good to talk in a range of events around the UK.
+Organisations including banks, employers, charities and even the government are involved in showing why it’s good to talk about money.